djordon/queueing-tool/docs/installation.rst

 The queueing-tool module provides a framework for creating, simulating, and visualizing queueing networks.
 The network visualizations are handled by graph-tool, which is required in order to use this package.
-You will also need numpy (and scipy to run tests).
+You will also need numpy.
 The package works with python versions 2.7 and 3.2 or greater.

 Installation instructions for numpy can be found in the `numpy docs`_\.
 There are installable binary packages available for Windows, Mac OS X, and many